Drumline (film): Plot

 Devon contacts A&T's rival school Morris Brown College, to discuss playing for their band next season.
 Mr. Wade, Brown's band leader, says that Devon does not need to know how to read music and will likely get a full scholarship and a good position on the drumline.
-When Wade wants to know what Dr. Lee is planning for the BET Big Southern Classic (a large competition of college bands), Devon realizes Mr. Wade was merely trying to use him to steal A&T's performance plans, and that his heart and honor are still with the A&T band.
-Disgusted with both Mr. Wade and himself, he rejects the scholarship offer from the rival band and returns to A&T.
+When Wade wants to know what Dr. Lee is planning for the BET Big Southern Classic (a large competition of college bands), Devon realizes Mr. Wade was trying to use him to steal A&T's performance plans, and that his heart and honor are still with the A&T band.
+He rejects the scholarship offer from Brown and returns to A&T.

 Though Devon is still not playing for the band, he refuses to give up his drumming.
 After receiving cassette tapes from his estranged father, Ray, Devon gets inspiration for new drum arrangements.
-As Devon goes to present these ideas to the band, he and Sean have a final confrontation that clears the air and they begin to work together.
+As Devon goes to present these ideas to the band, he and Sean have a confrontation that clears the air and they begin to work together.
 The two present their idea for an entrance cadence to Dr. Lee who decides to use them for the Classic.
 Devon helps the band prepare for the Classic and patches up his relationship with Laila.
 In appreciation for all his help getting the band ready for the Classic and impressed with Devon's maturing and growth, Dr. Lee tells Devon he can return to the band the following school year.

-At the Classic, the bands are shown performing a mixture of popular songs.
-Morris Brown's band even gets rapper Petey Pablo to perform during their routine.
+At the Classic, the bands perform a mixture of popular songs.
+Morris Brown's band has rapper Petey Pablo perform during their routine.
 A&T is not fazed by this and performs their mix of retro and current sounds.
-A tie results in the Morris Brown and A&T drumlines facing off against each other.
-Dr. Lee allows Devon to play for this face-off, showing his faith in Devon's improved character and in thanks for all the hard work he has done in getting the band ready for the Classic.
+A tie results in the Morris Brown and A&T drumlines face off.
+Dr. Lee allows Devon to play for this face-off, showing his faith in Devon's improved character.
 Morris Brown goes first and A&T responds.
 Morris Brown's second cadence includes their snares moving forward and playing on the A&T drums (the same move that incited the fight at A&T's homecoming game), then throwing down their sticks.
-The A&T line manages to hold their composure in the face of the insult.
+The A&T line holds their composure in the face of the insult.
 They play their cadence and, in the middle, throw down their sticks, mimicking the Morris Brown actions, but then the entire line pulls out another set of sticks and continues playing.
 They end their routine in the faces of the Morris Brown drumline, but instead of playing on their drums, the line all drop their sticks onto the other drumline's drums.
 The judges award the win to A&T.